nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013204452/README.md

 # make a video of terminal graph browser and zkvr workflow loop in action

 - concept of `make a video of terminal graph browser and zkvr workflow loop in action`
+- things to demo
+  - browsing
+  - spawn from existing card (when that feature is done)
+    - selecting links
+  - adding and removing links
+  - searching
+  - quick example of sorting in vim

 ```
 ```